tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 20 February 10, 2021
+**Today's Progress**: Worked through a tutorial to make a page similar to the Apple Airpods page.

+**Thoughts**: Followed a tutorial to recreate how Apple displayed the airpods on their webpage.
+Learnt how to map a user's scroll to loading a new image on page, and also learnt about preloading, and how it can dramatically speed up the user experience.
+However it also dramatically increases download sizes, especially when loading 147 high quality images.
+As a result of this, I learnt about the CDN and how it helps across most of the internet to reduce load times etc. I only have a basic understanding but I realise how important it is for many companies.

+**Link(s) to Work**:

+**Time**: 4 hours

 ### Day 19 February 9, 2021
 **Today's Progress**: Set up Wordpress through AWS Lightsail, did some FCC Challenges, and worked on learning some more advanced CSS.